 Our long experience and knowledge helps us to control completely the timing and speed of the distillation throughout its duration.
 This combination of timing and speed depends on each herb and the conditions of picking.
 We always aim for the highest quality possible.

 We store our products with methods that ensure a long shelf life.
 This includes keeping them far from the reach of sunlight, temperatures of not more than 25oC and using glass bottles that match the volume of the essential oils, so as to prevent oxidization.
 Before storing, we filter all essential oils in two ways: specialized lab filters remove any solid impurities like dust and pollen. Α lab grade special salt, that does not dissolve in oil, dehumidifies the essential oil by being hydrophilic, thus attracting any humidity left in it by the distillation process.
 You can notice in the picture below, how blurry the essential oil is in the separator on top, as it has just come out after the distillation and how clear it is in the glass receptor at the bottom, after it passes through the filtering process.

 Delivering our products to you

-We deliver our essential oils in cobalt blue glass bottles of 5, 10, 20, 50 and 100ml with internal droppers and safety caps, clearly labeled including herb common name, Latin name, volume and batch number.
+We deliver our essential oils in cobalt blue glass bottles of 5, 10, 20, 50 and 100ml with internal droppers and safety caps.
+They are clearly labeled and include herb common name, latin name, volume and batch number.
 In case of higher demand (and availability!) we provide 500ml and 1000ml aluminum bottles with specialized internal coating for essential oils, which provide extra safety during transport of larger quantities.

 When posting our products, whatever the means are, we make sure that everything is packaged safely, using soft materials to prevent breakage.
 If necessary due to volume size or weight, we package our products on ISO pallets and wrap them with black stretch film to hold them in place and avoid sunlight during transport.